Columella (bone)

+In most reptiles, the columella serves to connect the oval window to the eardrum via the extracolumella.

-In the auditory system, the columella contributes to hearing in amphibians, reptiles and birds.
-The columella form thin, bony structures in the interior of the skull and serve the purpose of transmitting sounds from the eardrum.
+In the auditory system, the columella (plural columellae), also known as the columella auris or the plectrum, contributes to hearing in amphibians, reptiles and birds.
+The columella is a thin bone in the interior of the skull and serves the purpose of transmitting sounds from the eardrum, often via a cartilaginous or bony extracolumella.
 It is an evolutionary homolog of the stapes, one of the auditory ossicles in mammals.

-In many species, the extracolumella is a cartilaginous structure that grows in association with the columella.
 During development, the columella is derived from the dorsal end of the hyoid arch.

 Evolution

 The evolution of the columella is closely related to the evolution of the jaw joint.
 It is an ancestral homolog of the stapes, and is derived from the hyomandibular bone of fishes.
+The hyomandibular likely did not have an auditory function in stem-tetrapods; crossopterygians such as Panderichthys have a short, straight columella that contacts the otic capsule with an immobile joint and does not contact the outer surface of the skull.
+In these taxa, it is believed to have had a role in structurally supporting the skull.

 As the columella is derived from the hyomandibula, many of its functional relationships remain the same.
 The columella resides in the air-filled tympanic cavity of the middle ear.
 The footplate, or proximal end of the columella, rests in the oval window.
 Sound is conducted through the oval window to the interior of the otic capsule.
 This motion ultimately stimulates sensory cells in the inner ear.

 Depiction of the evolution of the ossicles of the ear.
-Columella (Co) and extra-columella (E) evolve into the stapes and extra-stapes in embryonic mammals (7).
+The columella (Co) evolves into the stapes in embryonic mammals (7).

 In the transition of tetrapods from sea to land, the earliest appearance of functional columella appeared in temnospondyls.

-Extracolumella
+In lissamphibians, the columella is sometimes referred to as the plectrum.
+In batrachians, the columella is associated with a second ossicle, the operculum, which attaches to the scapula or suprascapula via a muscle and thereby allows for sound conduction from the ground via the forelimb.
+In some salamanders, the columella is lost entirely, with the operculum taking over the role of hearing.

 Crocodilians evolved to lift the head and body off the ground, isolating the head from ground vibrations.
-Under selective pressure to detect airborne sound vibrations, the columella in crocodilians have become more slender and reduce their mass.
-The extracolumella, a cartilaginous outgrowth on the distal end of the columella, couples the columella to the tympanum to conduct sound from the exterior air.
+Under selective pressure to detect airborne sound vibrations, the columella in crocodilians has become more slender with reduced mass.

 Birds and modern crocodilians have evolved a trifurcated columella, which forms a Y-shaped support structure on the surface of the tympanic membrane.
 In birds, this is thought to increase the surface area of the columellar footplate, thus lowering the threshold of hearing and improving the detection of airborne sound waves.

-Anatomy in amphibians

-Frogs

-In frogs, the extracolumella is simple and club-shaped.
+In many reptile and amphibian species, the columella articulates with the extracolumella, a (generally cartilaginous) element that connects it to the eardrum.